LLNL/romweb/src/index.md

 libROM is a _free_, _lightweight_, _scalable_ C++ library for data-driven physical simulation methods.
-It is the main tool box that the reduced order model team at LLNL uses to develop efficient model order reduction techqniues. libROM is open source, so anyone is welcome to contribute to the development!
+It is the main tool box that the reduced order modeling team at LLNL uses to develop efficient model order reduction techniques. libROM is open source, so anyone is welcome to contribute to the development!